Transform a simple sugar cookie into a reindeer cookie with 3 easy steps! These festive Christmas Cookies make a fun and

-- Prepare sugar cookie dough according to recipe (or use your favorite store bought sugar cookie dough.)
+- Prepare sugar cookie dough according to the recipe (or use your favorite store bought sugar cookie dough.)
 Roll out dough to 1/4 inch thick and using a gingerbread man cookie cutter, cut out the dough.

 - Bake at 400 degrees for 6-7 minutes until lightly golden.
 Transfer to a cooling rack after 2 minutes of resting on cookie sheet, to cool completely.

 - Once cookies have cooled completely decorate as Reindeer.

 For the Frosting

 - Combine the cream cheese, butter and vanilla until completely smooth.
 Mix in the cocoa powder.
 Slowly add the powdered sugar and mix until thoroughly combined.
 Add 1 teaspoon of milk at a time to thin if necessary to create a smooth icing that can be spread easily on the cookies.

 For Melted Chocolate (For Antlers and Eyes)